-2. Assess your workforce – pension auto enrolment is dependant on age and income.
-Remember to keep assessing as someone not yet old enough or not yet earning the minimum salary required may in time fit the criteria and need to be auto enrolled.
-To minimise the number of short-term workers needing to be auto-enrolled, many employers are likely to take advantage of provisions allowing them to postpone auto-enrolment for up to three months.
-The link below explains what salary levels qualify for pension auto enrolment Pension Regulator Know Your Workforce site – http://www.thepensionsregulator.gov.uk/employers/know-your-workforce.aspx
+2. Remember to keep assessing your workforce, as someone not yet old enough or not yet earning the minimum salary required may in time fit the criteria and need to be auto enrolled.
+The link below explains what salary levels qualify for pension auto enrolment Pension Regulator Know Your Workforce site –

 3. Review your pension arrangements – there is paperwork to complete if you want an existing pension scheme to be approved.
 The pension scheme you use for auto enrolment must pass a ‘Quality Test’ in order to comply with new legislation.
 There is to be consultation on simplifying this too.